thomd/pass-paper/README.md

 # Paper Backup for pass

-An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to backup all passwords to paper (being aware of the risks).
+An extension for [pass(1)](https://www.passwordstore.org/) - the standard Unix password manager - to backup all passwords to paper.

+:warning: Always know what you are doing!
+Be aware of the risks!

 ## Install

     make install

-The extension is installed into `~/.password-store/.extensions/` and must be enabled by setting the `PASSWORD_STORE_ENABLE_EXTENSIONS` environment variable:
+The extension is installed into `~/.password-store/.extensions/` and must be enabled with:

     export PASSWORD_STORE_ENABLE_EXTENSIONS=true